awslabs/mxnet-lambda/README.md

 * boto3 is included in the Lambda environment, if you want to try it locally please pip install boto3 in your virtualenv

-## Instructions to deploy on AWS Lambda
+## Option 1: Instructions to deploy on AWS Lambda

 - Create a Lambda function from the CLI by running the following commands: